font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 And [these steps](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-aws.md#setup-your-aws-environment) to setup your AWS environment.(Stop at the Configure DNS section).

-## Setup Your GKE cluster (Cluster B)
-Create one GKE cluster in one region (ex US-west1) following [these steps](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md#gce-us-west1).
-This tutorial will be using the us-west1 region.

 ## Configure DNS

 The kops tool requires a place to build the necessary DNS records in order to build a Kubernetes cluster.
 There are several scenarios available that you can choose from but in this instance, because we are using google cloud platform to manage our DNS and are migrating to a GKE cluster, we will use scenario 3 as outlined [here](https://github.com/kubernetes/kops/blob/master/docs/aws.md#scenario-3-subdomain-for-clusters-in-route53-leaving-the-domain-at-another-registrar).
 Create the subdomain with a different name than the one you would ultimately like to use as the public facing address for your application (ex. aws.example.com)